cptn-io/docs/docs/apps/contributing-apps.md

 ## License

-Any Apps shared will the community are treated as MIT licensed code.
+Any Apps shared with the community are treated as MIT licensed code.

 :::danger
 Do not share any properietary code or code available under different license with the community.